slyrz/CRF.jl/example/README.md

 * `method (yt, x, t)` called for `t=1`
 * `method (yp, yt, x, t)` called for `t>1`

+The file `features.jl` contains the feature function used in these examples.

 ## Parameter Estimation

 After you defined your feature function, you want to use labeled training